the-technat/dotfiles/README.md

 ### SSH

-There is a script that generates a ssh-key on first run, tied to the host.
-The key is already setup in git for commit signing and for use with ssh.
-The only thing left is to add the key to your github account (or wherever you want to use it).
+For `darwin`: there's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your mac.
+The tool is already integrated into your ssh-agent/client and ready to be used.

+For `linux`: nothing is done automatically, you can configure whatever you want.